 How are stay interviews different from exit interviews?

 Exit interviews, whilst useful in terms of identifying any issues and providing an opportunity for both employer and employee to part ways on constructive terms, are not as useful as stay interviews.
 This is due to the fact that an exiting employee can not see the results of the feedback provided taking place in the organisation.
-Feedback received from current employees, provides the employer with an opportunity to make changes and for the employee to see for themselves that the employer has taken the feedback on board and taken the necessary action.
+Feedback received from current employees, companies conduct exit interviews provides the employer with an opportunity to make changes and for the employee to see for themselves that the employer has taken the employee feedback on board and taken the necessary action.
 Therefore, highlighting to the employee that their feedback has not only been heard, but is valued.

 Who should I interview and how often?